What do Hunt and Johnson think about Brexit, the NHS and taxes?

 Mr Johnson first pledged to give a tax cut to earners on more than £50,000.

-But this was met with some ire, with analysis suggesting it would cost around £9 billion and benefit the top 10% of earners.
+But this was met with some ire when analysis suggested it would cost around £9 billion and benefit the top 10% of earners.

 Then he insisted he would prioritise cuts for the lowest paid, with a raise to the amount workers can earn before they start paying national insurance contributions.